-- With support from US Forest Service, set up 2 50-gallon fish tanks with coolers so students can raise Lahontan Trout from eggs in December to fingerlings and take a fieldtrip to release the fingerlings in the Spring.
-2nd and 3rd Grades have committed to raising fish in 2016/17.
+- With support from US Forest Service, set up 50-gallon fish tanks with coolers so students can raise Lahontan Trout from eggs to fingerlings.
+A fieldtrip will be incorporated to release the fingerlings.
+2nd Grade will raise these fish with Mrs. Boulet.

-- Build three columns of carved wooden blocks that rotate so little kids can match the head with the abdomen with the right thorax for insects, mammals, birds and fish.
+- Build columns of carved wooden blocks that rotate so kids can match the head with the abdomen with the right thorax for insects, mammals, birds and fish.

-- Create a series of animal tracks in low cement paving stones so kids can walk along with deer, bear, coyotes, bird tracks and see how big they are in relation to the animals, and improve their track recognition skills.
+- Create animal tracks in cement paving stones so kids can walk along with deer, bear, coyotes, bird tracks and see how big they are, and improve their track recognition skills.

 - Create mobiles illustrating the food web of Tahoe’s top predators.
-Create worksheets as part of a mobile kit so kids can cut out the food for a given predator and assemble these in the proper hierarchy.
+Create worksheets as part of a mobile kit so kids can cut out the food for a given predator and assemble these to see the hierarchy.

 - Preserved local animal exhibits that children can touch and see their size, adaptions to the environment: an eagle, deer, Kokonee salmon, coyote, Black bear, for example.

-- Establish a Native Plant Walk in the front of the school, easily accessed from the Center.
+- With a grant from the Douglas County Education Foundation, we established a Native Plant Walk in the front of the school, which is easily accessed from the Center.
 The students and community would be able to appreciate it.
-This project is pending now on a grant submitted August 2016.
-We should be able to proceed by October 2016.
+5th graders are working to become “ambassadors” and offer tours to guests.

-- Set up a bisection of a pine, aspen and fir trees to show the differences in their development.
+- Bisections of pine, aspen and fir trees specimens are on display to show the differences in their development.